 Projects for the development of software are broken down into a research phase and development phase.
 The costs pertaining to research are expensed immediately.
 The development costs are recognized as an intangible asset after establishing the technical feasibility of the project.
 Future economic benefits from the project are deemed probable and sufficient resources are available and devoted to the project to facilitate successful completion.
 Development costs are carried at a cost minus amortization and accumulated impairments.
-Development costs of products other than FLOW are amortized based on an expected useful life of three years.
+Development costs of products other than FLOW are amortized based on an expected useful life of three-five years.
 The useful life assessment is based on the current experience and the present economic and technological environment.
 The useful life of this asset is reassessed periodically and adjusted when circumstances give rise to such action.
+Upon initial recognition of the assets and liabilities and activities during 2006, a separate intangible fixed asset representing the Content Syndication Concept was recognized.
+Initially, and awaiting the convergence of all TIE Kinetix' business applications in one common platform, the Content Syndication Concept was considered to have an indefinite useful life and no amortization was applied.
+Upon the introduction of FLOW, the concept has been developed further and several product modules have now been developed that can only be sold using this concept.
+Upon the introduction of these FLOW product modules, TIE Kinetix management has re-assessed the concept and its useful life and considers an economic life of 7 years as viable.
+Management projects a useful life of 7 years in line with the useful life of generally used ERP software in the industry.
+As from January 1, 2016 onwards, all FLOW development efforts are allocated per commercial module.
+All FLOW modules are developed under the direction of the CTO and TIE Kinetix Management Team.
+FLOW product modules compete with products developed by other vendors in the market place and may be expected to be replaced by our next generation products over a 5 year period.
+For that reason management has assessed a useful life of 5 years.